LordDarkHelmet/TezosPassordCrackerForWindows/README.md

-# Tezos Passord Cracker For Windows
+# Tezos Password Cracker For Windows
 A Windows application that aids in the recovery of lost Tezos ICO passwords.

 ![Screenshot](./TezosPassordCrackerForWindows/Screenshots/Screenshot-FoundPassword.png)